albumentations.augmentations.geometric.transforms

 Affineclass

-Augmentation to apply affine transformations to images.
+)Apply affine transformations: translation, rotation, scale, shear.
+Params: scale, translate, rotate, shear, interpolation, fill.
 Affine transformations involve: - Translation ("move" image on the x-/y-axis) - Rotation - Scaling ("zoom" in/out) - Shear (move one side of the image, turning a square into a trapezoid) All such transformations can create "new" pixels in the image without a defined content, e.g. if the image is translated to the left, pixels are created on the right.
 A method has to be defined to deal with these pixel values.
 The parameters `fill` and `fill_mask` of this class deal with this.
 Some transformations involve interpolations between several pixels of the input image to generate output pixel values.
 The parameters `interpolation` and `mask_interpolation` deals with the method of interpolation used for this.

 Parameters